hsush2017/instagram-reminder/README.md

 1. Create a database & import tables:
   These tables record user id and Instagram users' latest media code.
-  Import them to your own database.  (table script are in /instagram-reminder-example/src/main/webapp/dbScript)
+  Import them to your own database.  (table script are in [dbScript folder](./src/main/webapp/dbScript)

 2. Create a linebot & enable webhook:
   You can find these process by google it, there are many tutorials can help you.